jeperi/evelscan/README.md

     Your IP-Address (Cannot be worked around, thank however engineered the internet) Default headers of the various libraries/frameworks used.
 (These should not contain anything unique.)
+    Version number of the program.
     Characters' names the program finds on your clipboard.

-Feel free to observe the communications using something like Fiddler or Wireshark.
+Feel free to observe the communications using something like Fiddler or Wireshark (Not too easy anymore, we got SSL now).

 ## What if I want to keep my clipboard private?

 The program checks if the text you have copied on the clipboard contains your character's name (that the program asks for) and only then tries to parse it to a list of names.
 Therefore other things you might want to use the clipboard for should stay safe, unless they contain your character's name in the correct format, of course.
 You are responsible for making sure you're not leaking anything you'd rather keep private.

-Does this interfere with other programs that use the clipboard?
+## Does this interfere with other programs that use the clipboard?

 No, as far as I know.
 The program only reads the clipboard periodically, and should not prevent any other program from doing the same.

 ## Why not use the public APIs directly?

+I like programming and administering servers.

 Proxy server is a good way to avoid hammering CCP's and zKillboard's servers.
 Requests are cached and kept around for a long time, reducing the amount of queries on both public APIs.
-Cache hits are not rate limited, but requests to zKillboard are, and heavily.
+Cache hits are not rate limited, but requests to zKillboard are.

+Stats are updated from new killmails, so they should be up to date.

 Information about characters, corporations and alliances are all cached separately, so there's no need to query for information of the same corporation/alliance multiple times.

-Also, I like programming and administering servers.

 ## Why is the download size of the program so extreme?